ipfabric/docs/docs/Getting_Started/Platform_First_Steps/00-quick_start.md

 !!! note "Site Separation"

-    During the **Configuration Wizard**, it will also ask you to set up Site Separation rules.
-This can be done during the setup or alternatively after the first discovery.
-Some customers find it easier after a discovery and using the "regex tester" that will show you to which site a device would belong to.
+    After completing the steps in the **Configuration Wizard**, you may also set **Site Separation** rules (in **Settings --> Discovery & Snapshots --> Discovery Settings --> Site Separation**).
+This can be done before, or after the first discovery.
+Some customers find it easier to set that up after a discovery -- as it will be possible to check to which Site an already discovered device would belong to using the "regex tester" on the **Site Separation** page.

     Please see documentation located at [Site Separation](../../IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/site_separation.md).